-Ninety per cent of the hostels I've stayed in have provided lockers -- use them!
+Ninety percent of the hostels I've stayed in have provided lockers -- use them!
 You should look to buy a padlock before you leave to travel to use with these lockers, but even if you don't have one you can usually rent padlocks from reception for a small fee.
 If the lockers aren't large enough for your main backpack, use the lockers to keep your laptop, camera, tablet, e-reader, hard drive, money and passport locked up while you're out exploring.
 That way, if someone grabs your backpack, there won't be anything important or expensive in there.

 It's such a simple thing that can save you thousands of dollars.

 If your hostel doesn't provide lockers, it's smart to keep your backpack locked with padlocks.
 While it's usually only front-loading backpacks that can be zipped up, and thus padlocked, you can still place all your valuables in your daypack and attach a padlock.
 Alternatively, you could travel with a portable safe from Pacsafe to ensure your valuables are as protected as they can possibly be.
-This portable safe is made from material that is slash-proof, so you can be confident your stuff is safe when you leave the room.
+This portable safe is made from a material that is splash-proof, so you can be confident your stuff is safe when you leave the room.

 If that's not an option for you, you can lift up the bedpost and put it over the backpack strap in order to secure it to the ground.
 If a thief is in a hurry, this may be enough to deter them from grabbing your bag if there's another within easier reach.
 Just a small amount of added difficulty is often all that's needed to keep your things safe.

 Take Your Things With You While You Explore